Craft and Material Studies Minor

 Mold and Kiln Glass Practice

 This course will introduce students to basic mold making and glass working processes in the kiln studio.
 Fusing, slumping, and casting techniques will be covered as ways to activate ideas through kiln-formed glass.
-In addition, basic processes of finishing glass in the cold shop will also be introduced.
-Students will build technical understanding and material comprehension in the application of these skills within self-directed projects motivated by prompted themes found within contemporary art.
-There is a required out-of-class work time in glass studio at a minimum of 6-9 hours per week. **Fee: A materials fee is required for this course and an additional course fee will be applied via student account** Studio 6 (Fall).
+Basic processes of finishing glass in the cold shop will also be introduced.
+Students will build technical understanding and material comprehension in the application of these skills within self-directed projects motivated by prompted themes found within contemporary art. **Fee: A course fee applied via student account.
+Studio 6 (Fall).

 Hot Phenomena Glass Practice